 Oil-based enamel paint is great for kitchen cabinets, but a durable latex enamel is fine too.
 Latex enamel paints aren't quite as strong as their oil-based counterpart, but strong enough for the average kitchen and pleasant to work with.
 Some latex enamel paints, such as ProClassic, are designed to mimic the rich and shiny appearance of oil enamel.

 ProClassic latex enamel from Sherwin Williams is a good paint for kitchen cabinets and trim, however, if you don't have any experience painting, I don't recommend this paint because it's a little tricky to apply because it dries fast.
 However, you can slow down the dry time by adding Floetrol paint conditioner.
-If you apply ProClassic correclty, it looks amazing on kitchen cabinets.
+If you apply ProClassic correctly, it looks amazing on kitchen cabinets.

-The cost isn't cheap, but you get what you pay for.
+It isn't cheap, but you get what you pay for.
 If you buy this paint, I recommend spraying it, instead of applying it by hand, because the sprayed finish looks so much better.
 It does self-level, so if you use a good brush and roller technique, and avoid over-applying the paint, it will look fine.
 Use only a foam roller to mimic the sprayed look.

 SuperPaint Acrylic Semi-Gloss

 SuperPaint is a step down from ProClassic, but it is a premium paint that works well on cabinets, trim and walls.
-SuperPaint isn't overly expensive and it's a lot easier to work with than ProClassic, because it doesn't dry as fast and it provides better coverage over darker colored cabinets that have been primed.
+SuperPaint isn't overly expensive, and it's a lot easier to work with than ProClassic because it doesn't dry as fast and it provides better coverage over darker colored cabinets that have been primed.

-SuperPaint is sold as an all-in-one paint and primer, but for kitchen cabinets, oil-based primer is still necessary before applying the paint.
+SuperPaint is sold as an all-in-one paint and primer, but for kitchen cabinets, an oil-based primer is still necessary before applying the paint.
 I recommend using ProBlock oil primer, or Kilz, followed by two coats of SuperPaint, using a 2" brush to cut-in the edges and a foam roller to achieve a stipple-free finish on the cabinet doors.

 I recommend painting cabinets in a semi-gloss SuperPaint finish, not flat or satin.
 Semi-gloss looks best on cabinets and provides a smooth surface that's much easier for cleaning dirt and fingerprints.
-SuperPaint is not an enamel like ProClassic, but with a basecoat of oil-based primer, the paint finish won't rub off or damage easily.
+SuperPaint is not an enamel-like ProClassic, but with a basecoat of oil-based primer, the paint finish won't rub off or damage easily.